Site Overlay

 They consult with clients about their medical history and treatment goals, assess their bodies to find tense areas, and then use various massage techniques and tools—such as hands, fingers, forearms, and lotions—to provide relief.
 Massage therapists also often provide guidance on stretching, posture, and strengthening to promote continued wellness.

-Consults with clients: They discuss clients’ symptoms, health history, and goals for the massage.
+Consults with clients: Discusses clients’ symptoms, health history, and massage goals.

 Evaluates the body: Before and during a massage, they assess clients to identify areas of pain or tension.